7 Ways to Convince a “Cruise Hater” to Take a Cruise

 One of the biggest fears when taking a cruise is that you’ll get seasick.
 And yes, it does happen.
 However, it’s a lot less common than you’d think.

 First, cruise lines do their best to avoid stormy weather.
-They know that guess don’t like to feel the ship rock and roll.
+They know that guests don’t like to feel the ship rock and roll.
 In cases where you can’t be avoided, you should know that modern cruise ships are surprisingly stable.
-Stabilizing features of the ship help to minimize the rocking.
+Features of the ship, such as underwater fins, help to minimize the rocking.
 As well, seasickness pills, patches, and remedies are widely available and a smart item to pack.

 “I don’t want to eat the same thing for a week straight.”